chri633x/waypoint_planner/README.md

 rosrun waypoint_planner waypoint_planner
 ```

-Now you can build your path in Rviz by specifying waypoints with "Publish point" and goal position with "2D Nav goal".
+Now you can build your path in Rviz by specifying waypoints with "Publish point" and eventually set a goal position with "2D Nav goal".